 Published by Rylan Urban on Jul 9, 2018.
 Last updated May 1, 2021.

 Congratulations!
-You’ve found the ultimate guide for going solar in the Yukon Territory!
+You’ve found the ultimate guide for going installing solar power in the Yukon!

-The Yukon Territory is currently ranked the #6 province in the country for installing a solar power system, scoring as one of the best provinces for incentives, electricity prices, and financing options.
+The Yukon Territory is currently ranked the #5 province/territory in the country for installing a solar power system, scoring as one of the best provinces/territories for cash incentives and utility-related factors.

-This page contains all available information about installing solar in the Yukon Territory including solar incentives, regional geography, electrical utilities, and access to solar, as of 2019.
+This page contains all relevant information about installing solar in the Yukon Territory including utility policies, system financing, solar incentives, and natural factors – updated as of May 1st, 2021.